Benjamin Constant: Comparative religion

 Aside from his political and literary output, Constant spent forty years working on religion and religious feeling.
 His publications demonstrate his desire to grasp this social phenomenon inherent to human nature, which, in whatever forms it may present, is always a search for perfectibility.
 If its manifestations become rigid, splitting becomes inevitable.
 Thus, however religious feeling may present, it needs to adapt and evolve.

 Constant is adamant that political authority should not meddle in the religious beliefs of the citizenry, even to defend them.
 In his view it is up to each person to decide where to seek their consolation, moral compass or faith.
 External authority cannot act upon someone's convictions, it can only act upon their interests.
 He also condemns a religion that is commonly regarded as utilitarian, since it degrades authentic religious feeling.

-He considers that it was necessary for polytheism to decline in line with human progress.
+Constant considers that it was necessary for polytheism to decline in line with human progress.
 The more humans progress in their understanding, the more beneficial the effects of theism.
 Belief in a god has itself evolved.
 Christianity, especially Protestantism is, he argues, its most tolerant form and an indicator of intellectual, moral and spiritual evolution.

 Novels

 Constant published only one novel during his lifetime, Adolphe (1816), the story of a young, indecisive man's disastrous love affair with an older mistress.
 A first-person novel in the sentimentalist tradition, Adolphe examines the thoughts of the young man as he falls in and out of love with Ellenore, a woman of uncertain virtue.
 Constant began the novel as an autobiographical tale of two loves, but decided that the reading public would object to serial passions.
 The love affair depicted in the finished version of the novel is thought to be based on Constant's affair with Anna Lindsay, who describes the affair in her correspondence (published in the Revue des Deux Mondes, December 1930 – January 1931).
 The book has been compared to Chateaubriand's René or Mme de Stael's Corinne.
 As a young man, Constant became acquainted with a literary friend of his uncle, David-Louis Constant de Rebecque.
 She was Isabelle de Charrière, a Dutch woman of letters with whom he jointly wrote an epistolary novel, under the title, Les Lettres d'Arsillé fils, Sophie Durfé et autres.